 - DC Tax Revision Commission

 - Presentations to the State of Nebraska on Tax Reform – Sjoquist, Wallace

 - Presentation on Implications of Kansas Tax Reform – Bourdeaux

 - Overview of State Tax Reform Efforts

 Internationally, recent technical assistance projects have included tax policy advisement and analysis for the governments of Jordan, Indonesia, Pakistan, Jamaica, Egypt, Cambodia, among others.
 Our international work is largely under the aegis of the International Center for Public Policy.

 The 2016 Modified Consent Decree and Exit Plan requires additional oversight related to the use of offices, temporary placements and hotels as placements for children in foster care.

-The outcome measures have undergone substantial revision to reflect when possible the principles of best practices in measurement.
-There are 21 outcomes that need to be met and sustained including: investigations of maltreatment in care; the search for relatives; timely and lasting exits to permanency; adoption and guardianship finalizations; sibling placements; caseworker continuity; visitation; graduation from high school or GED completion; meeting children’s educational, mental health, dental and medical needs.
+The outcome measures have undergone substantial revision to reflect—when possible—the principles of best practices in measurement.
+There are 21 outcomes that need to be met and sustained including: investigations of maltreatment in care; the search for relatives; timely and lasting exits to permanency; adoption and guardianship finalizations; sibling placements; caseworker continuity; visitation; graduation from high school or GED completion; as well as, meeting children’s educational, mental health, dental and medical needs.
 Current performance must be maintained for seven outcomes.